 This Google SEO algorithm is considered one of the major updates by Google in terms of improving user experience and with core web vital Google tend to improve user experience.

-Let’s now look at how you can maximize your site’s performance.
+Let’s now look at how you can maximize your site’s performance using a technical SEO guide.

 Six proven ways to improve core web vitals in 2023